Create a phprc file via FTP

 Filezilla create file

 3. Click into the .php directory within the user's directory.
+If you do not see the directory, make sure you have:

 If you find this directory does not exist under your user, you can simply create the .php directory along with the nested subdirectories for any PHP versions you are using.